MahyarCode/BankistApp/README.md

 The original repository can be found at his official github [repository](https://github.com/jonasschmedtmann/complete-javascript-course)

 All credit for the foundational code belongs to [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
 My modifications and adaptations are intended solely for personal and educational purposes.

+# The Final Version

+The Last Commit is my version of the app in structured way and cleaned the workspace which makes easier to read and understand the code.